buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 1985|Alexey Pajitnov creates Tetris
 1989|Berlin Wall falls
 1990|discovery of Chicxulub crater
-1992-1996|Star Trek: Khan Noonien Singh rules a quarter of Earth 1993|marital rape outlawed in all 50 US states 1993|creation of the European Union
+1991|Rodney King is beaten by police in Los Angeles, CA 1992-1996|Star Trek: Khan Noonien Singh rules a quarter of Earth 1993|marital rape outlawed in all 50 US states 1993|creation of the European Union